AdamCottrill/ticket_tracker/README.rst

    > git clone https://github.com/AdamCottrill/ticket_tracker.git

-2. Create a virtual environment:
+2. Navigate into the rood directory of the project and create a virtual environment:

+   > cd tickettracker2
    > python -m venv env

+   Now activate the virtual environment (note the direction of the slashes - it makes a difference):

+   > venv\scripts\activate.bat
+   (venv)>

 3. Install the required dependencies in the virtual env you just created:

-   (venv)> pip install -r ./requirements/local.txt
+   (venv)> pip install -r requirements/local.txt

+4. Django uses a secret key to create secure CSRF tokens (among other things).
+This key that is used in production should never be shared.
+For development purposes, an simple string will suffice, but to avoid accidentally sharing your production secret, the local and test settings files have a function that reads the value from and environment variable and raises and error if it is not defined.
+   This practice is recommended in 2-Scoops of django for any secret configuration settings such as data base configuration credentials.
+There are a number of ways to set environment variables, for now we will just set it in the command prompt for the current session:

+   (venv)> set SECRET_KEY=<something-long-complex-and-hard-to-guess>

+   As a more permanent alternative, you can hard-code something in the main/setting/local.py and main/setting/tests.py and add those files to your .gitignore file so they don't get included in subsequent commits.

-4. Run migrations to create database and update all of the migrations associated with installed apps:
+5. Run migrations to create database and update all of the migrations associated with installed apps:

    (venv)> python manage.py migrate

-   If you are going to use an existing copy of the ticket tracker data base with exsisting tickets, be sure to place a copy of it here:
+   If you are going to use an existing copy of the ticket tracker data base with existing tickets, be sure to place a copy of it here:
    ~/db/tickettracker.db before running the migrate command.

-5. Verify that all of the requirements have been installed and that everything is where it should be:
+6. Verify that all of the requirements have been installed and that everything is where it should be:

    (venv)> python manage.py check

-6. Run the tests with pytest.
+7. Run the tests with pytest.

    I typically select a single models file to verify that the testing environment is set up correctly to limit the length of the error